livingemoji/churn/README.md

 ##  Author
 Machine Learning Churn Prediction Project – Telco Dataset
-Designed for training, academic, and real-world business use.
+Designed for training, academic, and real-world business use by Alex wanyonyi.